- Share this article on Facebook

 - Share this article on Whatsapp

 - Share this article on Tumblr

-Now that Marvel has again decided to revitalize its comic icon the Incredible Hulk with a new TV series, the company is bulking up to protect its "Hulk" trademark.
+Now that Marvel has once again decided to revitalize its comic icon The Incredible Hulk with a new TV series, the company is bulking up to protect its famous trademark.

-In Marvel's line of sight is an Ohio-based power tool manufacturer, Airbase Industries, that's introducing a new line of industrial and home equipment under a "Hulk" brand.
-The company's marketing tagline for these tools is "Unleash the Power."
+In Marvel’s line of sight is an Ohio-based power tool manufacturer, Airbase Industries, that’s introducing a new line of industrial and home equipment including wrenches, title saws, drills, sanders, lawn mowers, chainsaws, power sandblasters, etc. under a “Hulk” brand.
+The company’s marketing tagline for these tools is “Unleash the Power.”

-The Disney-owned superhero factory is particularly upset with how Airbase is dressing up its "Hulk" brand in marketing literature.
-Some of Airbase's logo designs are below.
+The super-hero factory is particularly upset with how Airbase is dressing up its “Hulk” brand in marketing literature.
+Here are some examples of some of Airbase’s logo designs: